7 ways to support kids' immune systems as they return to school and wait for the Covid vaccine

 4. Promote gut health

-The microbiome in our gastrointestinal tract helps regulate how our immune system works, said Corkins, who's also the St. Jude Chair of Excellence in pediatric gastroenterology at the University of Tennessee Health Science Center.
+The microbiome in our gastrointestinal tract helps regulate how our immune system works, said Corkins, who's also a St. Jude Chair of Excellence in pediatric gastroenterology and a professor at the University of Tennessee Health Science Center.
 Foods with microbiome-supporting probiotics include yogurt, kefir, kimchi, sauerkraut and sourdough bread, Adam said.

 Stefanski recommended eating foods in their whole forms as often as possible since "gut bacteria is nourished by certain fibers in the diet."